AC1706-67/bioreceipt.ai/BIOPULSE_MVP_AUDIT_REPORT.md

 ## 🎯 CONCLUSION

-BioPulse.AI has **excellent advanced capabilities** but is **missing MVP fundamentals**.
+BioReceipt.AI has **excellent advanced capabilities** but is **missing MVP fundamentals**.
 The current architecture is sophisticated but over-engineered for an MVP.

 **RECOMMENDATION: Pivot to MVP-first approach**
 - Temporarily set aside Phase 3 features